 148 Beacon (Demolished)

 148 Beacon was designed by architect Arthur D. Gilman and built in 1860-1861 as the home of John Templeman Coolidge, Jr., a merchant in the Calcutta and East India Trade, and his wife, Anna Tucker (Parker) Coolidge.
 It was originally numbered 124 Beacon, but re-numbered as 148 Beacon ca. 1862 when homes were built on the south side of the street.

 The house was rebuilt and occupied by John and Anna (Tucker) Coolidge by 1861.
-They had married in March of 1860 and were the only residents of the house.
+They had married in March of 1860.
 Prior to their marriage, John T. Coolidge, Jr., had lived with his parents at 108 Beacon.

 The land for 148 Beacon was purchased from the Boston and Roxbury Mill Corporation by Anna Parker on November 1, 1859, before her marriage to J. Templeman Coolidge, Jr. In January of 1862, her father, James Parker, a widower, purchased and moved to 144 Beacon.